cloudmesh-community/hid-sp18-508/cluster/sd-card-osx.md

 * Some steps are copied from <https://www.raspberrypi.org/documentation/installation/installing-images/>
 * Some steps are copied from <https://www.raspberrypi.org/documentation/installation/noobs.md>

+### Install Etcher

+* Follow the instructions at the beginning, download and install Etcher https://etcher.io/

 ### Install Rasbian

 * Download The Rasbian OS from <https://www.raspberrypi.org/downloads/>
-* Make sur eto select the Raspbian OS and not NOOBS
+* Make sure to select the Raspbian OS and not NOOBS
 * Within raspbian, there are two versions, RASPBIAN STRETCH WITH DESKTOP and RASPBIAN STRETCH LITE.
 The first one was downloaded (full version)
-* Followed the instructions at the beginning, download and install Etcher <https://etcher.io/>
 * Connect an SD card reader with the SD card inside
 * Open Etcher and select from hard drive the Raspberry Pi `.img` or  `.zip` file to write to the SD card.